 All dogs, wild and domestic, are direct descendants of wolves.
 Dogs have been bred as pets and companions for tens of thousands of years with the earliest known domestication taking place over 12,000 years ago.
 Today, dogs serve their best friend in several ways: as guides, home security, search and rescue, for hunting purposes, and to assist police in tracking criminals.
 There are over 400 recognized breeds of domestic dogs ranging from the smallest, the Chihuahua, to the largest of the breeds, the Irish wolfhound.

-- Juvenile specimen
+- Adolescent specimen

 - Mandible exhibits repaired damage

 - Due to the age of this specimen, some of the vertebrae are disarticulated